dannyroestmx/evaluation-guide/content/evaluation-guide/enterprise-capabilities/organization-compliance.md

 ### 2.4 NEN 7510 Certification

 Mendix is certified to be compliant with the [NEN 7510](https://www.nen.nl/nen-7510-1-2017-a1-2020-nl-267179) standard with all Annex A controls in scope.
-NEN 7510 is a Dutch healthcare certification which provides a framework based on the ISO/IEC 27001 and ISO/IEC 27002 standards to protect healthcare organization and it's processors.
+NEN 7510 is a Dutch healthcare certification which provides a framework based on the ISO/IEC 27001 and ISO/IEC 27002 standards to protect healthcare organizations and their processors.

 ### 2.5 ISAE 3000 Type II & ISAE 3402 Type II Assurance Reports